gokilavanis/Vehicular_Detection_using_R-CNN/README.md

 test.py: Upload an image for testing and find cars using the sliding window system. dataset.txt: a set of images in a formatted sequence. crop_data.m: matlab code for cropping images from a video.

+ More than 1098 Images have been extracted from the uploaded video.